pkardas/notes/books/pragmatic-programmer.md

 While static configuration is common, we currently favor a different approach.
 We still want configuration data kept external to the application, but rather than in a flat file ro database, we would like to see it stored behind a service API.

+## Chapter 6: Concurrency

+Concurrency - when the execution of two or more pieces of code act as if they run at the same time (context switching).
+Parallelism is when they do run at the same time (multiple cores).

+Temporal coupling - coupling in time.
+Temporal coupling happens when your code imposes a sequence on things that is not required to solve the problem.

+**Analyze workflow to improve concurrency.** Find out what can happen at the same time, and what must happen in a strict order.
+One way to do this is to capture the workflow using a notation such as the activity diagram.

+**Shared state is incorrect state.** A semaphore is a thing that only one person can own at a time.
+You can create a semaphore and the use it to control some other resource.

+**Random failures are often concurrency issues.** Whenever tow or more instances or your code can access some resource at the same time, you are looking at a potential problem.